Advantageous Selection with Intermediaries: A Study of GSE-Securitized Mortgage Loans

 Date Written: April 12, 2020

-Keywords: Advantageous selection, financial intermediates, vertical market structure, pricing, mortgage
+Keywords: Advantageous selection, imperfect competition, financial intermediaries, vertical market, pricing, mortgage

 JEL Classification: D82, G21, L11, L22